kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

   sets).
 A mismatch rejects the create with `Invalid` and names the field that differs.
 The kubelet checks this again in Step 5.

-All three checks are done by the `PodRestoreAuthorization` admission plugin.
+All of these checks are done by the `PodRestoreAuthorization` admission plugin.

 The Pod is persisted with a new Pod UID; the original checkpointed Pod's UID is not reused.